Gnkgo/summaries/data-modelling-and-databases/Important.md

 ### First Normal Form
 1. Using row order to convey information is not permitted
 2. Mixing data types within the same column is not permitted
-3. Having a table without a rimary key is not permitted
+3. Having a table without a primary key is not permitted
 4. Repeating groups is not permitted

 ### Second Normal Form